luxonis/depthai-hardware/docs/source/pages/OAK-D-LR.rst

 - ``< 5% error`` - 8th disparity pixel, which has 12.5% full-pixel error (~5% with subpixel enabled)
 - ``< 10% error`` - 4th disparity pixel, which has 25% full-pixel error (~10% with subpixel enabled)

 Maximum depth was calculated by using the large (15cm) baseline, while MinZ was calculated by using the small (5cm) baseline of the OAK-D-LR.
-You can further decrease MinZ by using Extended Disparity Mode, lower resolution, or using disparity shift (`docs here <https://docs.luxonis.com/projects/api/en/latest/tutorials/configuring-stereo-depth/#how-to-get-lower-minz>`__).
+You can further decrease MinZ by lowering the resolution, or using disparity shift (`docs here <https://docs.luxonis.com/projects/api/en/latest/tutorials/configuring-stereo-depth/#how-to-get-lower-minz>`__).
+MinZ values are already using Extended Disparity Mode.

 .. include:: /pages/rvc/includes/rvc2_inside.rst